pgte/node-openni/README.md

 $ node test/base
 ```

-Stay in the surrender position in front of the camera, 1 couple of meters away.
+Stay in the surrender position in front of the camera, a couple of meters away.
 After you're synced you should see

 # Use